 As with any other job my work has its own difficulties but thank God the Sisters who run the Home are always there to help.
 But above all the important thing is to ask for God’s help at the start of each day.
 Each day brings with it its own particular burden and reward”.

 Experience 2 – Working in the field of drug abuse.

-Nancy, another Spigolatrice, has been working in the field of drug abuse for the last twelve years.
+Nancy, another Spigolatrice, has been working in the field of drug abuse for the last sixteen years.
 She remarks that being a Spigolatrice helps her in a very demanding profession.
 Here are her exact words: